-According to Steve Seidel from the Center for Climate and Energy Solutions (C2ES), the HFC emissions covered by the exemption will only add up to a relatively small portion of the global total.
+According to Steve Seidel from the Center for Climate and Energy Solutions (C2ES), the HFC emissions covered by the exemption will also only add up to a relatively small portion of the global total.

 Activities supported by the multilateral fund will include capacity-building and training for handling HFC alternatives, institutional support, licensing, reporting, demonstration projects, and national strategy development.

 Further discussion on other financial issues will continue later this year, with some hurdles arising during the week around estimating funding levels before having agreement on the start date.
 A technical body has been charged with estimating costs based on schedules proposed in the four proposed draft amendments.

 Sources have said that securing the financial support package will be another essential part of ensuring a successful deal.

 Intellectual property rights, trade